-Before engaging in a business relationship or providing a financial service, financial institutions should ensure that they do not deal with designated individuals and entities (as defined in the respective MAS Regulations).
+Before engaging in a business relationship or providing a financial service, financial institutions should ensure that they do not deal with designated individuals and entities (as defined in the respective FSM Regulations).
 Financial institutions are required to screen the names of their customers, including the beneficial owners, against the names (and aliases) of designated individuals and entities.

 For Non-Financial Institutions and Natural Persons in Singapore

 Non-financial institutions and natural persons in Singapore are similarly required to comply with the sanctions requirements in relation to UN-designated individuals and entities.

 The UN Act, which was promulgated in 2001, gives the Minister for Law the power to make regulations that are necessary to comply with the sanctions requirements.

 Thus far, Singapore has put in place Regulations to comply with the various UNSCRs, such as those dealing with Iran and the Democratic People’s Republic of Korea.
 The full texts of the UN Act and the UN Regulations are available at the .

 - Prohibition against dealing with property of designated persons; and